 Tuttle Creek Campground offers 83 RV/tent sites, with ten pull-through trailer spaces, maximum recommended RV length is 30 feet.
 All sites include a fire pit, picnic table and a lantern holder.
 No hook-up.
-Potable water is available March through October.
-Dump station fee is $5.00, no passes accepted, closed in winter.
+Potable water is available seasonally.
+Dump station fee is $10.00, no pass discount accepted for dump station.
+Water and dump station closed in winter.
 Closest amenities are 5 miles northeast in Lone Pine.

 Two horse corrals are available for $10.00 per night, including the associated site.
 Weed-free hay is required.
 Reservations accepted.

 Camping for a period longer than 14 days at any one campground, not to exceed 28 days per calendar year for all Bishop Field Office campgrounds, is prohibited without the written permission from the Field Office Manager.

 A California Campfire Permit is not required for fires within established fire rings in developed campgrounds.
 Seasonal fire restrictions may prohibit campfires during periods of high fire danger.
 Please check the BLM’s website for information on current fire restrictions or call the Bishop Field Office at (760) 872-5000.